Larry Carlton: Session work

 During the 1970s, he found steady work as a studio musician on electric and acoustic guitar in a variety of genres: pop, jazz pop, rock, rhythm and blues, soul, and country.
-Carlton appeared in hundreds of recording sessions with Steely Dan, Joni Mitchell, Linda Ronstadt, Michael Jackson, Quincy Jones, Bobby Bland, Sammy Davis Jr., Paulinho Da Costa, Charly García, the Fifth Dimension, Herb Alpert, Christopher Cross, Dolly Parton, Andy Williams, and the Partridge Family.
+Carlton appeared in hundreds of recording sessions with Steely Dan, Joni Mitchell, Linda Ronstadt, Michael Jackson, Quincy Jones, Bobby Bland, Sammy Davis Jr., Paulinho Da Costa, Charly García, the Fifth Dimension, Herb Alpert, Christopher Cross, Dolly Parton, Barbra Streisand, Andy Williams, and the Partridge Family.
 Carlton performed on Mike Post's 1981 "Theme from Hill Street Blues", which won Grammys for 'Best Instrumental Composition' and for 'Best Pop Instrumental Performance'.
-In 1982, he appeared on The Nightfly by Donald Fagen, lead singer for Steely Dan.
+In 1982, he appeared on The Nightfly by Donald Fagen, lead singer/keyboardist for Steely Dan.

 His guitar work on Steely Dan's "Kid Charlemagne" from their 1976 LP The Royal Scam was ranked No. 80 on a list of the best guitar songs by Rolling Stone.

 Solo career

 Carlton recorded his debut solo album, With a Little Help from My Friends, in 1968.
 In the mid-1970s he built a home studio and called it Room 335 after the Gibson ES-335, an electric guitar he is known for playing.
 He has recorded most of his albums at Room 335.
 In 1988, with his solo career burgeoning, he was shot in the throat by a teenager outside Room 335 and suffered nerve and vocal cord damage, which delayed completion of the album he was recording at the time, On Solid Ground.
 His left arm was paralyzed and for six months he was unable to play more than a few notes.

 Carlton produced six albums from 1978 to 1984.
 His version of "Sleepwalk" by Santo Farina climbed the pop and adult contemporary charts.
 From 1985 to 1990, he did various solo projects, including the live album Last Nite.
 He was commissioned to compose music for the king of Thailand, Bhumibol Adulyadej, in honor of the king's birthday.
 He recorded The Jazz King (Sony BMG, 2008) with a jazz orchestra including Tom Scott, Nathan East, and Earl Klugh.